cylc/cylc-doc/src/user-guide/writing-workflows/scheduling.rst

    will be left with one satisfied and one unsatisfied dependency.
 This will cause the workflow to :term:`stall`.

-To prevent the workflow from stalling in the third case, it is necessay to use :term:`suicide triggers <suicide trigger>` to remove the task ``run_if_both_fail``.
+To prevent the workflow from stalling in the third case, it is necessary to use :term:`suicide triggers <suicide trigger>` to remove the task ``run_if_both_fail``.